Frequently Asked Questions

 Can I stay at home for the Fall term and come to campus for the Winter term?

-Q. Can I stay at home for the Fall term and come to campus for the Winter term?
 We can convert your current application to reflect your interest in a room in residence for Winter Term 2021 (January – April).
 However, at this time, we are unable to determine the availability of residence rooms for the Winter Term.

 Please complete the electronic form indicating that you are interested in moving into residence for the Winter Term.
 We will confirm once we have made the adjustment to your residence application preference.

 We will provide an update regarding residence for the winter 2021 term by November 2020.
 Details about the residence assignment process for the Winter Term in November 2020.